shaliulab/idtrackerai/README.md

     Built on Tue_Jan_10_13:22:03_CST_2017
     Cuda compilation tools, release 8.0, V8.0.61

+It is important that the release of the Cuda compilation tools is 8.0.

 To check that the correct version of CuDNN is installed type

     cat /usr/local/cuda/include/cudnn.h | grep CUDNN_MAJOR -A 2